-Pad-mounted gear contains high voltage.
+Remote supervisory PME Pad-Mounted Gear operate at high voltage.
 Failure to observe the precautions below will result in serious personal injury or death.

-Some of these precautions may differ from company operating procedures and rules.
-Where a discrepancy exists, users should follow their company's operating procedures and rules.
+Some of these precautions may differ from your company's operating procedures and rules.
+Where a discrepancy exists, follow your company's operating procedures and rules.

-- QUALIFIED PERSONS.
+- 1. QUALIFIED PERSONS.
 Access to pad-mounted gear must be restricted only to qualified persons.
-See the "Qualified Persons" section on page 2. - SAFETY PROCEDURES.
-Always follow safe operating procedures and rules. - PERSONAL PROTECTIVE EQUIPMENT.
+See the "Qualified Persons" section on page 2. - 2.
+SAFETY PROCEDURES.
+Always follow safe operating procedures and rules. - 3.
+PERSONAL PROTECTIVE EQUIPMENT.
 Always use suitable protective equipment, such as rubber gloves, rubber mats, hard hats, safety glasses, and flash clothing in accordance with safe operating procedures and rules. - SAFETY LABELS.
-Do not remove or obscure any of the "CAUTION," "WARNING," "DANGER," and "NOTICE" labels. - 5.
-KEY INTERLOCKS. - If optional key interlocks were furnished, they must be in place. - Check the operating sequence of key interlocks to verify proper sequencing. - After the pad-mounted gear is installed, either:

-(1) destroy the extra set of keys or (2) make them accessible only to qualified persons.
+Do not remove or obscure any of the "CAUTION," "WARNING," or "DANGER" labels. - 5.
+KEY INTERLOCKS. - If optional key interlocks were furnished, they must be in place. - Check the operating sequence of key interlocks to verify proper sequencing. - After the pad-mounted gear is installed, either: (1) destroy the extra set of keys or (2) make them accessible only to qualified persons.
 This will maintain the integrity of the key-interlock scheme. - Key interlocks are not security locks and are not substitutes for padlocks. - 6.
 HIGH-VOLTAGE ISOLATION.
-Switch operators and controls are isolated from high voltage in grounded metal-enclosed compartments.
+Switch operators and controls are isolated from high voltage in grounded, metal-enclosed compartments.
 Access to these components is controlled by padlockable covers, which incorporate a nonremovable manual handle.
 Other low-voltage components, such as meters, selector switches, toggle switches, etc., are similarly isolated. - OPENING DOORS.
 Do not force doors open.
 Forcing a door open can damage the latching mechanism.
 If optional key interlocks are provided, correctly position the interlocks so the doors can be opened.